 - Present falsified evidence detailing a trade to receive money for services or goods sold when no transaction happened

-- PEN 484(j) – This statute discusses the crime of publishing card details or information.
+- PC 484(j) – This statute discusses the crime of publishing card details or information.
 If you knowingly communicate or share information regarding a credit card to defraud another person or a business, you violate this law.
 The credit card details or information that you must not share or publish includes: